ncats/translator-workflows/Orange_Demonstrator_1_CQs/OrangeQ1.5_Regulatory_Motif_Signature/README.md

 The sets of input genes and their current symbols are found [here](https://github.com/NCATS-Tangerine/cq-notebooks/tree/master/FA_gene_sets).

-This questions python notebook [CQ1.5.ipynb](https://github.com/NCATS-Tangerine/cq-notebooks/blob/master/OrangeQ1.5_Regulatory_Motif_Signature/CQ1.5.ipynb) includes the scored set of genes associated with each of the input FA genes.
+This questions python notebook [CQ1.5.ipynb](https://github.com/NCATS-Tangerine/cq-notebooks/blob/master/OrangeQ1.5_Regulatory_Motif_Signature/CQ1.5.ipynb) includes the scored set of genes with HGNC symols associated with each of the input FA genes.